nataddrho/digiball_windows/README.md

 **DigiBallScanner.exe 485FF2 A7E27B**

- - Two MAC addresses were given, along with the carom keyword to correct for the ball diameter.
+ - Two MAC addresses as arguments.
  - Images will be updated in the installation folder.
 By default this is in C:\Users\{username}\AppData\Local\Programs\DigiBallScanner
  - Images for player 1's cue ball start with "digiball1_" and images for player 2's cue ball starts with "digiball2_".